deepkit/deepkit-framework/README.md

 `applyPatch` to modify a given object partially and keeps references that weren't updated untouched.
-This is very useful when working with state management systems or dirty checking algorithm.
+This is very useful when working with state management systems or dirty checking algorithms.

 ```typescript
 import {applyPatch} from '@marcj/marshal';